The Paradox of Expressive Worship

 We live in a postmodern (or “post-postmodern”) climate.
 There is a heightened emphasis on the individual (me, myself, and I).

 The problem with expressive worship ISN’T the biblical aspect.
 Rather, it is the perception of expressive worship in a postmodern society and climate as today—namely, expressive worship is the highest form of worship.
-In other words, the idolization of physical expressiveness in worship.
-It is as if those who raise their hands and express themselves physically during a worship service are “holier” and “closer to God”.
+In other words, expressive worship is intrinsically more spiritual.
+The person who raises one's hands or dances is better than the one who doesn't.
+There can be an idolization of physical expressiveness in worship.
 Worse off, this can translate to a toxic church culture that integrates social darwinism where those who are most expressive are the “best Christians” as they have been “taken over by the Holy Spirit”.
 (Bethel, hello?)

-We need to understand that the rise of Pentecostalism is distinctively parallel to the rise of postmodernism.
-I believe God used the platform of postmodernism to fuel a (mostly) powerful movement through Pentecostalism.
+We need to understand that the rise of Postmodernism is distinctively parallel to the rise of Pentecostalism.
+I believe God used (and uses) the platform of postmodernism to fuel a (mostly) powerful movement through Pentecostalism.
 However, even if your church isn’t Pentecostal or (3rd wave) charismatic, the chances are that you (and those around you) have been influenced by their subtle practices and beliefs.

 Consider this: The Cambridge Companion to Postmodern Theology writes,